hcengineering/huly-docs/src/content/docs/integrations/google-calendar.md

 Huly integrates seamlessly with Google Calendar for two-way synchronization of event and task scheduling.

-### Integrating with Google Calendar
+### Syncing your Google Calendar with Huly

+To sync your Google Calendar with Huly:
-Click on your user profile icon at the bottom of the left sidebar and select `Integrations`.
-Below "Calendar", click `Add`.
+* Click on your user profile icon at the bottom of the left sidebar.
+* Select `Integrations`.
+* Below "Calendar", click `Add`.
+* Click `Connect`.

-Click `Connect`.
-Select the account you would like to connect and click `Continue`.
-On the next screen, check the box that says `Select all` to provide Huly with the necessary permissions to connect with Google Calendar.
-Then, click Continue.
+* Select the account you would like to connect and click `Continue`.
+* On the next screen, check the box that says `Select all` to provide Huly with the necessary permissions to connect with Google Calendar.
+* Click `Continue`.

 ### Configuring your calendars